aimacode/aima-julia/README.md

 # aima-julia

-Julia (v0.5+) implemention of the algorithms found "Artificial Intelligence: A Modern Approach".
+Julia (v0.5+) implementation of the algorithms found in "Artificial Intelligence: A Modern Approach".

 ## Acknowledgements